bitnami-labs/katacoda-scenarios/https-configuration/step2.md

 Now that you have understood the Apache SSL configuration, this section guides you through the process of replacing the default SSL certificate with a new self-signed certificate that matches your domain name.

 1. Add your domain name to the `/etc/hosts` file.
-This guide uses `example.com`.
+This guide assumes `example.com`.

     `sudo su -c "echo '127.0.0.1   example.com www.example.com' >> /etc/hosts"`{{execute}}